 Some conveyancing solicitors in Weybridge provide legal services on an hourly rate and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no nasty surprises.
+Your expert solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your detailed quote will explain in detail what the conveyancing fees and costs will be when your house purchase or sale goes through.

 If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.